If you are a parent, or you have ever babysat an infant, you already know all too well how quickly poop becomes a topic of conversation.

 » Skin rashes or hives.

-» Feelings of urgency to have a bowel movement.
+» Urgency to have a bowel movement.

 » Passing only mucus.

-» Blood or pus that appears in the stool.
+» Blood or pus in the stool.

 » Gas.